 1984 — Mobile Devices are Approved for Public Use

 The first commercial mobile phones (1G) were introduced by Motorola in 1983.
 That year the U.S. Federal Communications Commission approved DynaTAC portable phone created by Motorola for public use.
 This device had the size of a small briefcase.
-Despite its weight being reduced to 794 g in comparison with the much heavier initial prototype models, the DynaTAC phone was rather inconvenient and limited in use, and the analog telephony was rather noisy and vulnerable to eavesdropping.
+Despite its weight is reduced to 794 g in comparison with the much heavier initial prototype models, the DynaTAC phone was rather inconvenient and limited in use, and the analogue telephony was rather noisy and vulnerable to eavesdropping.
 Consumers liked it anyways, and DynaTAC quickly became an expensive status thing..
 The main and only function of this phone was voice traffic.

 The 1990s — The Age of Digital Telephony & SMS Started

 The 1990s are considered to be the beginning of the mobile phone industry revolution which hasn’t ended even today.
 In 1990 the first GSM (2G) network using digital technology for communication in the 900В MHz frequency band was launched in Finland and the first cell phone working with GSM networks was made.
 Phones became much smaller, more energy-efficient and affordable (the cheapest models starting at about $200), and as a result were getting more and more popular, passing 100 million subscribers by 1998.
-In 2001 the first commercial launch of 3G — high-speed “third generation” GSM network — took place in Japan.
+In 2001 the first commercial launch of 3G — high-speed “third-generation” GSM network — took place in Japan.
 A brand new type of communication — short text messages (SMS) – was introduced and rapidly became popular among young people.
-The first SMS written by person was sent in Finland in 1992.
-2G and 3G allowed consumer to access the media content via their mobile phones.
+The first SMS written by a person was sent in Finland in 1992.
+2G and 3G allowed a consumer to access the media content via their mobile phones.

 1993 — Invention of the First Smartphone

 IBM’s Simon, considered to be the first smartphone in the world, was introduced at the Wireless World Conference in 1993.
-It cost $899 and had a wide range of features including pager, fax machine, PDA, remotely updated calendar, e-mail, address book, clock, calculator, early LCD touchscreen with QWERTY keyboard and predictive typing.
+It cost $899 and had a wide range of features including a pager, fax machine, PDA, remotely updated calendar, e-mail, address book, clock, calculator, early LCD touchscreen with QWERTY keyboard and predictive typing.
 IBM produced only 2,000 such phones weighing less than 0.5 kilograms and with a stylus for writing on the screen.

 1998 — First Downloadable Content & Mobile Payments

-In 1998 Finland’s Radiolinja (now Elisa) started to sell first downloadable content for mobile phones — it was a ring tone.
+In 1998 Finland’s Radiolinja (now Elisa) started to sell the first downloadable content for mobile phones — it was a ring tone.
 Mobile payments were tested in the same year in Finland and Sweden and were used for purchasing drinks and for parking fees collection.
 The first banking/credit commercial payment system was launched in 1999 in the Philippines.
-1999 is the year of internet services introduction on the mobile phones by NTT DoCoMo (Japan).
+1999 is the year of internet services introduction on mobile phones by NTT DoCoMo (Japan).

 2002 — First Mobile Devices with Cameras Became Available